 The daily operating temperature of the scooter will have an effect on its life.
 Extreme conditions outside of the manufacturers specifications may cause battery health to suffer adversely.

-We highly recommend using only the charger that was supplied with the scooter or an official replacement.
+We highly recommend using only the official charger that was supplied with your scooter.
 Electric scooters’ batteries can be different in size and type, therefore, using chargers or electric starters from other scooters, older chargers or other types of charger may lead to overcharging, undercharging or improper charging.
 This could then lead to lasting damage to your e-scooter or even worse it could mean that your scooter won't start at all.

 Read our blog 'Are electric scooters legal?' to find out where you can ride your e-scooter.

 Away from the battery the rest of the electric scooter is in general made up of moving parts which over time will become susceptible to wear and tear.
 These moving parts are things such as wheels and tyres, brake pads and brake handles and the folding joints.